What Is Open Banking?

 open banking

-Open banking is a new method in which banks grant access to third-party financial service providers via an application programming interface (API) with the consent of their customers.
-These third-party providers (TPPs) gain access to your banking data and help you monitor it in a specific way, depending on their business model and service, or they facilitate transactions, such as making payments directly from your bank account.
+Open banking is a standardized and regulated method through which banks securely share customer financial data with authorized third-party providers via APIs, with the explicit consent of the customer.
+These third-party providers (TPPs) gain access to your banking data and help you monitor it in a specific way, depending on their business model and service, such as a payment aggregator that consolidates multiple financial flows.

 You may have borrowed money from a bank to purchase a home, and you most likely make the majority of your monthly payments from your checking account.
 However, technology is increasingly enabling you to maximize the value you receive from your bank beyond those basic services.
 Third-party providers (TPPs) can help you save money, borrow more efficiently, and pay more easily with open banking.